 - Thoroughly research the study abroad website and attend information sessions (which are conducted each semester) prior to meeting with the Study Abroad advisor.
 While all students are encouraged to attend the information sessions early on, your attendance is required during the semester of application.

 - Meet with your academic advisor early on to discuss your study abroad plans, especially if you are going abroad for a semester.
 Good discussion points are:

 - When is the best semester to go abroad?

 - What courses in your degree can be taken abroad?

 For example, if you plan to take your last history course in Rome Junior year, then you should not take said History course Freshman year in Fairfield.
 Some departments may have specific recommendations on when you should (or should not) study abroad depending on your majors, minors, and certificates (and combination thereof).
 It is always your responsibility to meet with your Academic Advisor(s) and review your major check sheets early on to ensure that you are staying on track towards graduation.

 One semester before you wish to go abroad, you should also:

 You will receive your admission decision via email.
 If you are approved to study abroad you will have additional paperwork to complete and you will receive program-specific information (flight dates, immigration, deadlines, course offerings, etc.).
-Additionally, you will be expected to attend a mandatory pre-departure orientation which will cover important topics such as health/safety, cultural adjustment, communication, packing, finances, etc. The Office of Study Abroad will be an on-going resource during this exciting time.
+Additionally, you will be expected to attend a mandatory pre-departure orientation which will cover important topics such as health/safety, cultural adjustment, communication, packing, finances, etc. The Office of Global Affairs will be an on-going resource during this exciting time.